-Unfortunately, in about five hundred generations that we have spent after learning to farm and gradually leaving wilderness to build villages and then cities, very quickly, we have become almost completely detached from the natural world that once we were so close to, as hunter-gatherers.
+Unfortunately, in about five hundred generations that we have spent after learning to farm and gradually leaving the wilderness to build villages and then cities, very quickly, we have become almost completely detached from the natural world that once we were so close to, as hunter-gatherers.

-So detached, that talking about the so called non-pragmatic, romantic aspects of ones experience in nature, such as awe and joy, is considered not fun, unfashionable, and out of step with the times of memes and ultra-short videos crafted for an instant gratification, catering to an 8 seconds attention span of today.
+So detached, that talking about the so-called non-pragmatic, romantic aspects of one’s experience in nature, such as awe and joy, is considered not fun, unfashionable, and out of step with the times of memes and ultra-short videos crafted for an instant gratification, catering to an 8 seconds attention span of today.

-And yet, there is a profound reason why sometimes from the most materialistic minded people we hear, that a certain trip to nature had moved them.
+And yet, there is a profound reason why sometimes from the most materialistic-minded people we hear, that a certain trip to nature had moved them.
 Even if an emotional connection to nature may feel like a faded memory within our hyperactive and cluttered collective consciousness, the kinship we developed with the natural world during the long span of just under 2 million years, before we became “civilized”, still prevails deep down in our DNAs and therefore, at the deepest cognitive level, nature remains our home.

-However, with the kind of loss of biodiversity we are facing everyday, with 68% of the wildlife population declined in just last 50 years, and 40% of the plant species at the risk of extinction, we urgently need to be reminded of that forgotten home.
+However, with the kind of loss of biodiversity we are facing every day, with 68% of the wildlife population declined in just last 50 years, and 40% of the plant species at risk of extinction, we urgently need to be reminded of that forgotten home.
 That we have left it behind, lost it, or, destroyed most of it with our own hands.
 That it still awaits our love and attention, and, that there is no other quite like it.

 To make a generation buried in their gadgets to sit up and take notice of the world around them is a tough goal.
 Routes to reach that goal pass through both hearts and brains.
 For someone, a poem will do that.
 For others, a mind-blowing scientific fact, and then for some, still, a bottom-line figure on their balance sheet.
-This is where nature bloggers come into the picture – to bring all these pointers into the awareness of internet dwellers, or, in other words, everyone.
+This is where nature bloggers come into the picture – to bring all these pointers to the awareness of internet dwellers, or, in other words, everyone.